glensargent/go-blockchain/README.md

-# go-blockchain
+# Go-Blockchain

-basic blockchain written in go
+## Introduction

-This doesn't inclue the blockchain network, but shows what goes in, and just how simple it is to write a blockchain
+> This doesn't include a blockchain network, but shows the fundamental concepts and development behind any blockchain

+## Running the blockchain

+Run the Code however you want, exe or "go run main.go"

+> GET "/"
+to View your Blockchain

+> POST "/" to post data to your blockchain

+Example POST: {"Data":100}